FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions

-\item The remaining non-rotational or ``turbulent'' kinetic energy density is more comparable to magnetic energy densities, with $P_{\rm B}/P_{\rm turb}$ ranging from $\sim 0.01-10$ depending on the local phase sub-structure and density of the gas.
-In other words, the {\em turbulence is broadly trans-\Alf{ic}}, as we will show more explicitly below.
+\item The kinetic energy of the gas is uniformly larger than magnetic, but most of that on scales $\ll\,$pc is the disk rotation, i.e. $|{\bf v}|\sim v_{\phi} \sim V_{c}(r)$, and the disk is rotation-dominated within $\lesssim 0.1\,$pc.
+The remaining non-rotational or ``turbulent'' kinetic energy density is more comparable to magnetic energy densities, with $P_{\rm B}/P_{\rm turb}$ ranging from $\sim 0.01-10$ depending on the local phase sub-structure and density of the gas.
+In other words, the {\em turbulence is broadly trans-\Alf{ic}}.

 \item The magnetic fields are stronger in the center, with $|{\bf B}|$ increasing slightly steeper than $r^{-1}$, and the toroidal component of the field dominating inside the radii where the disk is ordered and rotation-dominated.